Citeck/ecos-service-desk/README.md

 **Read this in other languages: [Русский](README.RU.MD)**

-# `ecos-service-desk`
+# `Service desk`

 Welcome to the Citeck `ecos-service-desk` repository!
-The `ecos-service-desk` module provides a comprehensive solution for handling service requests, incidents, and support tickets.
+The `Service desk` module provides a comprehensive solution for handling service requests, incidents, and support tickets.
 It allows organizations to efficiently manage and track customer and employee inquiries, ensuring timely resolution and excellent service delivery.

 ## Get started